 It may be convenient, but it’s not an accurate or helpful idea.

 Yes, the fear of public speaking is an all-too-common experience and often felt frequently and intensely.
 But does that mean people fear it more than death, as they imply?

 In my opinion, fostering that idea reinforces that it is normal to “be deathly afraid” of performance situations.

 Several polls over many years have ranked the frequency of people’s “greatest fears” from a list.
 In other polls, people rate the intensity of each fear from a list of phobias, including death, from 0 to 10.

-Here’s where it all comes from.
-There have been a number of polls over many years that rank the frequency of people’s “greatest fears” from a list.
-Another method is to have people rank, 0 to 10, the intensity of each fear from a list of phobias, including death.
 And, yes, more people chose public speaking as one of their strongest fears, more than they chose death.
-About 40 to 45 percent identified speaking in public as their strongest fear.
-(By the way, bugs, illness and financial problems, among other things, have also come out ahead of death.
+About 40 to 45 percent identified speaking in public as their worst fear.
+(By the way, bugs, illness, and financial problems, among other things, have also come out ahead of death.)

-I would guess that if any one of us were truly confronted with death, we might rather give a speech.
+I would guess that, if we were actually confronted with death, we would rather give a speech.

-Just sayin’ . . . .
-There . . aaahhh . .
-I feel better.
+Just sayin’ . . .
+There . . . aaahhh . . .
+I feel much better.
 Thanks for listening.